No products in the cart.

-Even though this has recently gained attention, there has been a lot of effort behind the scenes.
+Even though this has only recently gained attention, there has been a lot of effort happening behind the scenes.
 In January of 2017, Senator Espero, along with Senators English, Chang and others, introduced a bill to ban reef-harming chemical sunscreens like oxybenzone from being used or sold in marine life conservation districts.
 It passed through the Senate and the House of Representatives, but narrowly missed becoming a bill.

 Opponents cited the need for more research and countered with the importance of people protecting themselves from sunburns and skin cancer.
 Reef-safe sunscreens like Goddess Garden’s have been available for a long time, and the best UVA/skin cancer protectors were not even up for the ban, but their arguments were strong enough to sway the vote.
 The ban failed to pass at the time, but reef-safe education was out there and a plan was in place.
 Senator Espero promised to keep fighting for the reefs and was true to his word.